|

 reach for these alone, because whilst some cats

-may eat because of these drugs, they could still
+may eat because of these medications, they could still

 feel